security-assignments/security-assignments.github.io/tutorials/intro-to-linux-cowsay.md

         cowsay <something you want the cow to say>

 10. Oh dear, that didn’t work.
 When applications are installed via `apt`, they often install themselves into a location that makes them discover-able and therefore run-able via just their standalone names.
-Apparently not so for `cowsay`.
+But this doesn't work when using user `root` (it does work for non-root users).
 We'll have to do it ourselves.

     First, find where the `cowsay` application was installed on the filesystem.